 ~A volunteer worker from the northern Philippines

 *The Basao people are only 1 percent evangelical Christian.
-Until the last decade they had been regularly involved in tribal warfare and revenge killings.
-In 2007, they signed a peace treaty with adjoining tribes.
+They had been involved regularly in tribal warfare and revenge killings until 2007, when they signed a peace treaty with adjoining tribes.